 Almost every lawyer I’ve worked with has struggled with time management.
 The solution to this problem does not lie in trying to find more hours in the day.
 The key to real, meaningful productivity is identifying the most important, essential tasks that drive success, and working to de-prioritize or eliminate the rest.

-Here are 10 things lawyers should stop doing in 2019.
+Here are 10 things lawyers should stop doing.

 But what if the end isn’t different but merely more of the same?
 The present moment is all you’re guaranteed, so make the most of it.